Stadtholder

 The title stadtholder is roughly comparable to the historical titles of Lord Protector in England, Statthalter in the Holy Roman Empire and Governor-general of Norway.
+In English sources, it is sometimes translated as either "steward", "lieutenant" or even "governor".

 Etymology

-Stadtholder is adapted from Middle Dutch stathouder (literally “city holder”) (obsolete spelling: stadthouder), calqued from Medieval Latin locum tenēns.
-Equivalent to stad or stede (“city, town; place, stead”) + houder (“holder”).

-Stadtholder may also mean "steward".
-In German the word Statthalter means governor or regent which is very close to the meaning of stadtholder.
-In the Middle Ages, German and Dutch dialects were not yet clearly separate languages.
-In the Burgundian Netherlands and the Habsburg Netherlands the stadtholder fulfilled the same function as a Lord Lieutenant in a Tudor county.
-Cf. Wiktionary.
+Stadtholder means "steward".
+Its component parts literally translate as "place holder," from Latin locum tenens, or as a direct cognate, "stead holder" (in modern Dutch stad means "city", but the older meaning of stad – also stede – was "place", and it is a cognate of English "stead", as "instead of"); it was a term for a "steward" or "lieutenant".
+However, this is not the word for the military rank of lieutenant, which is luitenant in Dutch.

 History

 Seventeen Provinces

 Stadtholders in the Middle Ages were appointed by feudal lords to represent them in their absence.
 If a lord had several dominions (or, being a vassal, fiefs), some of these could be ruled by a permanent stadtholder, to whom was delegated the full authority of the lord.
 A stadtholder was thus more powerful than a governor, who had only limited authority, but the stadtholder was not a vassal himself, having no title to the land.
 The local rulers of the independent provinces of the Low Countries (which included the present-day Netherlands, Belgium and Luxembourg) made extensive use of stadtholders, e.g. the Duke of Guelders appointed a stadtholder to represent him in Groningen.

 In the 15th century the Dukes of Burgundy acquired most of the Low Countries, and the constituent parts (duchies, counties, lordships) of these Burgundian Netherlands mostly each had their own stadtholder, appointed by the Duke in his capacity of duke, count or lord.

 In the 16th century, the Habsburg Holy Roman Emperor Charles V, also King of Spain, who had inherited the Burgundian Netherlands, completed this process by becoming the sole feudal overlord: Lord of the Netherlands.
 Only the Prince-Bishopric of Liège and two smaller territories (the Imperial Abbey of Stavelot-Malmedy and the Duchy of Bouillon) remained outside his domains.
 Stadtholders continued to be appointed to represent Charles and King Philip II, his son and successor in Spain and the Low Countries (the electoral Imperial title would be held by his brother Ferdinand I, Holy Roman Emperor and his heirs in the separate Austrian branch of Habsburgs).
 Due to the centralist and absolutist policies of Philip, the actual power of the stadtholders strongly diminished, compared to the landvoogd (es) or governor-general.